SamGree/Battleships/README.md

 # *Battleships Game*

   - Creating a Battleships game was a chance to combine my love for strategy and programming.
 I wanted to design a game that’s simple yet engaging, where players can test their tactical skills.
 It’s also a fun way to practice coding and game design, making it an enjoyable project from both a technical and creative perspective.
 Thanks to code institute for this chance.
-Plus I use to play with my son when he was little.
+Plus I used to play Battleship game with my son when he was younger.
   > - Link to the battleships game
   > <https://battleships-sam-f594730cad42.herokuapp.com/>